fstachura/emcpp2024/notes.md

 * rvalues can be cv (const/volatile) qualified
     * lvalue to rvalue conversion - if t is non-class, then type of rvalue is the cv-unqualified version of T. otherwise, type is T

+#### nullptr

+* using 0 or NULL instead of nullptr in overload context can fail, because both are interpreted as int, unlike nullptr

 ### templates

 * more specialized templates should come last
 * primary template (most general) should be declared first, before any specialization
+* dependent (on templates) types have to be prepended with typename
+* you can prevent template specializations from being instantiated with delete

 #### function template type deduction

-* universal reference - && in type deduction context (auto or templated parameters). basically either a r-value or l-value.
+* universal reference - && in type deduction context (auto or templated parameters). basically either a r-value or l-value. only for template functions.
+IN CONTEXT OF CLASS MEMBERS IS AN R-VALUE
 * T is a pointer or a reference type
     * if expression is a reference or a pointer, ignore the reference part of the type, then pattern match expr against T
         * ex. both int and int& will be passed by reference, c/v left in the type